 A well-chosen CRM can do more than just manage contacts.
 It unites teams across departments, enhances the customer experience, and empowers your business with real-time, actionable insights.
 But with hundreds of CRM options on the market, how do you choose the right one?

-This guide will walk you through the essentials of choosing a CRM — from understanding what a CRM does to tips for implementation — so you can feel confident in selecting the right system.
+This guide will walk you through the essentials of choosing a CRM solution — from understanding what a CRM does to tips for implementation — so you can feel confident in selecting the right system.

 How to Choose a CRM System